Parrot Vitamin A Deficiency is More Common than You Think

 This deficiency may weaken a bird and make it more susceptible to bacterial, fungal and viral infections.
 The cells lining the respiratory tract, reproductive organs and digestive tract undergo structural change, disabling them to secrete mucus.
 If left untreated, the secondary conditions may further lead to the demise of the bird.
 Vitamin A is a fat-soluble vitamin, and an antioxidant that helps in the growth and repair of tissues.
 It is also essential for the proper functioning of the bird’s eyes, skin, bones, mucus membranes and hearing.

-Common vitamin A deficiency symptoms depend on the organ system that is affected and the microorganisms that penetrate the barrier.
+Common Parrot Vitamin A deficiency symptoms depend on the organ system that is most seriously affected and the microorganisms that penetrate the particular epidermal barrier.
+Here are some common symptoms of Parrot Vitamin A Deficiency:

-· Blunting or absence of the choanal papilla is common.
+- Blunting or absence of the cloacal papilla is common.

-· Blocking of choana, which leads to labored or open-mouth breathing, profuse nasal discharge, sneezing, wheezing and severe swelling of the eyes.
+- Blocking of chloaca, which leads to labored or open-mouth breathing, profuse nasal discharge, sneezing, wheezing and severe swelling of the eyes.

 Vitamin A Deficiency And Disease